phani-training/Starmark-Training/Dotnet Programming/Assignments.md

 - U should store all the info in the database.
 - It should perform all the CRUD operations.
 - UR APIs should be in a DLL.
 The UI part will be the Console App

+## LINQ App:
+- Create an Application for Expense manager Software that store the data of expenses for the User.
+- It is a single User Application that stores the Expenses of the User in the database.
+- Using LINQ provide APIs for searching the Expenses on Date, ID, Details and also provide statistics for the User
+- Statistics would be like Food Expenditure, Housing Expenditure, Travel, Provisions etc.